 Paulina Lake

 Located 36 miles southeast of Bend in Central Oregon, Paulina Lake provides a unique angling experience even by Oregon’s standards.
-Sitting at an elevation of 6,350 feet, Paulina Lake is the product of a collapsed volcano (caldera).
-Nevertheless, Paulina is alive with fish, including rainbow trout, brown trout, and kokanee salmon.
+Sitting at an elevation of 6,350 feet, Paulina Lake is the product of a collapsed volcano known as a caldera.
+The lake is alive with fish, including rainbow trout, brown trout, and kokanee salmon.
 RV campgrounds provide 68 RV campsites, some primitive, but most of which have full hookups.

 Necanicum River

 The Necanicum River runs into the Pacific Ocean at the northern coastal town of Seaside, OR.
 The river’s full length only covers 33 miles and is an excellent spawning ground for anadromous salmonids like Chinook salmon, coho salmon, chum salmon, steelhead, and sea-run cutthroat trout.
 A fish hatchery produces many hatchlings that return in the fall to spawn, followed in the winter months by the naturally produced fish.
-Fishing Oregon at Necanicum is excellent from the late months of summer through the winter months, and RV campgrounds like Seaside RV Resort provide plenty of campsites.
+Fishing in Oregon at Necanicum is excellent from the late months of summer through the winter, and RV campgrounds like Seaside RV Resort provide plenty of campsites.
 Even with its 261 RV campsites, the resort is filled during these fish runs.
+The campground has full hookups, plus a pool and hot tub.

 Mann Lake

-Isolated and unique, Mann Lake is considered one of Oregon’s good fishing spots.
-Located in Southern Oregon on a plateau high on Steens Mountain, the lake has a large alkaline ratio.
-These factors create an environment where only one subspecies of cutthroat trout — Lahontan cutthroat — can survive.
-The result is that Mann Lake is the sole provider of hatchery-raised Lahontan cutthroat trout, a wily and hard-fighting trout sought by many Oregonians as the trophy of their angling experience.
-RV campers can find primitive campgrounds here as the lake is extremely remote.
+Isolated and unique, Mann Lake is located in Southern Oregon on a plateau high on Steens Mountain.
+The lake has a large alkaline ratio, and only one subspecies of cutthroat trout — Lahontan cutthroat — can survive.
+The result is that Mann Lake is the sole provider of hatchery-raised Lahontan cutthroat trout, a wily and hard-fighting trout sought by many Oregonians as a trophy.
+RV campers can find primitive campgrounds here, as the lake is extremely remote.

 Trillium Lake

-Fishing and camping in Oregon are extremely attractive at Trillium Lake, about 40 miles east of Portland.
+Trillium Lake is about 40 miles east of Portland.
 Alongside the picturesque 63-acre artificial lake is Trillium Lake Campground, where RVs up to 40 feet in length can find a home.
 The campground provides 40 campsites, all of which are primitive.
 Though the lake is open year-round for fishing, camping is restricted from May 1 through October 31 due to snow accumulations.
 The lake teems with rainbow, brook, and cutthroat trout, and many avid anglers strap on snowshoes during the winter months to hike into the lake and try their luck ice-fishing.

 Where to Fish in Oregon